-We have an Unsecured Credit Agreement in the amount of \$240.0 million with the opportunity to increase the credit amount up to a total of \$350.0 million.
-The Unsecured Credit Agreement provides a revolving line of credit with no scheduled maturities other than the maturity date of May 25, 2016.
-Based on our maximum total indebtedness to total asset value ratio as calculated in the Unsecured Credit Agreement, our pricing under the Unsecured Credit Agreement is either Prime Rate plus 0.25% or LIBOR plus 1.25% depending on our borrowing election.
+We have an Unsecured Credit Agreement in the amount of \$400.0 million with the opportunity to increase the credit amount up to a total of \$600.0 million.
+The Unsecured Credit Agreement provides a revolving line of credit with no scheduled maturities other than the maturity date of October 14, 2018.
+Based on our maximum total indebtedness to total asset value ratio at December 31, 2014 as calculated in the Unsecured Credit Agreement, our pricing under the Unsecured Credit Agreement is either Prime Rate plus 0.15% or LIBOR plus 1.15% depending on our borrowing election.
 At the time of borrowing, we may elect the 1, 2, 3 or 6 month LIBOR rate.

-At December 31, 2013, we had \$6.8 million of cash on hand, \$219.0 million available unsecured revolving line of credit, and \$30.0 million available under the uncommitted private shelf agreement.
-Subsequent to December 31, 2013, we borrowed \$11.5 million and, therefore, have \$207.5 million available under or unsecured revolving line of credit.
-Also, our potential ability to access the capital markets through the issuance of debt and/or equity securities under our \$800.0 million effective shelf registration.
-As a result, we believe our liquidity and various sources of available capital are sufficient to provide for payment of our current operating costs, debt obligations (both principal and interest) and capital commitments to our lessees and borrowers and to provide for distribution to the holders of our preferred stock and pay common dividends at least sufficient to maintain our REIT status.
+At December 31, 2014, we had \$25.2 million of cash on hand and \$400.0 million available unsecured revolving line of credit.
+Subsequent to December 31, 2014, we borrowed \$18.0 million under our unsecured revolving line of credit.
+Accordingly, we have \$18.0 million outstanding with \$382.0 million available for borrowing.
+Also, we have \$775.1 million available under our effective shelf registration to access the capital markets through the issuance of debt and/or equity securities.
+As a result, we believe our liquidity and various sources of available capital are sufficient to provide for payment of our current operating costs, debt obligations (both principal and interest), and capital commitments to our lessees and borrowers and to provide funds for distribution to the holders of our preferred stock and pay common dividends at least sufficient to maintain our REIT status.
 The timing, source and amount of cash flows provided by financing activities and used in investing activities are sensitive to the capital markets environment, especially to changes in interest rates.